About QuSpin - Center for Quantum Spintronics (QuSpin)

 We are have two new labs with advanced equipment.
 We want to be able to verify the theoretical models through experiment, as well as growing new materials with unprecedented and superior properties for transport of electric signals across longer distances.
 The synergetic interplay between theoretical developments and experiments will open new doors for the understanding and utilization of the bizarre nature of quantum physics in devices.

 One of the breakthroughs, covered in our Nature article, and once considered a near impossibility, is the passing of a spin current through hematite, the most common ingredient in rust, an antiferromagnetic insulator, and to have it re-emerge into another metal.
 Arne Brataas further elaborates, “This is far in the field of nanoelectronics.
 The research opens the door to the new use of antiferromagnetic insulators in spintronics and electronics with very little energy loss.”

-*Note: In addition we have a 25% Finance Officer position, Head Engineer from the Department of Physics/NTNU, two co-Principal Investigators in 20% positions and one of our reseachers holding a 20% position as associated professor II.
+*Note: In addition we have a 25% Finance Officer position, Head Engineer from the Department of Physics/NTNU, and two co-Principal Investigators in 20% positions.